Garifuna Settlement Day

 Garifuna Settlement Day is a public holiday in Belize, celebrated each year on November 19.

+History

-The holiday was created by Belizean civil rights activist, Thomas Vincent Ramos, in 1941.
+The holiday was created by Belizean civil rights activist Thomas Vincent Ramos in 1941.
 It was recognized as a public holiday in the southern districts of Belize in 1943, and declared a national holiday in 1977.

+Purpose

-The holiday celebrates the settlement of the Garifuna people in Belize after being deported from the Grenadines by the British.
+The holiday celebrates the settlement of the Garifuna people in Belize after being exiled from the Grenadines by the British.

+Location

 The major festivities for the holiday occur in the town of Dangriga, including parades, street music, and traditional dancing.